Quality, Patient Safety, Communication, and Recordkeeping

 11. What air conditions make it easier for materials to burn?

-Materials can burn easier in oxygen-enriched air.
+Materials can burn more easily in oxygen-enriched air.

 12. What three conditions must exist for a fire to start?